 1. File Your Anonymous Claim

 File a confidential and/or anonymous claim with the appropriate law enforcement agency, pursuant to the specific rules governing these filings.
 The U.S. Securities and Exchange Commission (covering publicly traded companies, including most large banks) requires the filing of a Form TCR, as does the Commodity Futures Trading Commission (CFTC).
 The IRS requires the filing of Form 211.
 The Secretary of Treasury (“SOT”) currently does not have rules for filing under the AML Act.
-Until such rules are published, claims should be filed with the IRS using Form 211 and directly with the SOT.
+Until such rules are published, claims should be filed directly with the SOT.
 You may also want to file your claims under the AML Act with the Financial Crimes Enforcement Network (FinCEN).
 However at this present time, FinCen does not have rules or procedures for accepting whistleblower claims.

 2. Cooperate with Investigation